 What if money damages alone can't make things right?
 In that case, you may be entitled to an what is known as an “equitable remedy.”

-Equitable Remedies Available in a Breach of Contract Case
+What Are the Equitable Remedies Available for Breach of Contract in Texas?

-Another option is to go to court and ask for specific performance, namely that the court order the breaching party to do everything that was promised.
-For example, a judge would order the construction company to add a level to the garage.
+- Specific Performance.
+Another option is to go to court and ask for specific performance, namely ask the court to order the breaching party to do everything that was promised.
+A court will not order specific performance as a remedy for breach of contract unless it can effectively oversee compliance with the order.
+For example, a court will not likely order a party to perform a series of activities over an extended period.

+- Injunction.
 An injunction is a court order that tells a party either to do something or refrain from an action that would be harmful.
-It is a way of maintaining, or restoring, the status quo.
-So, if you realized that it would be impossible to build a structure with 500 parking spots, told the construction company to stop working and it didn't, we could ask the court to enjoin any further work until the problem could be solved.
+This remedy is a way of maintaining, or restoring, the status quo.